abhishek-yadav-cse/multiclass-classification/README.md

 <h1>Medical Text Classification</h1>
 <br><br>
 <b>Description:</b><br>
-The objectives of this task are the following:
+The objectives of this task are the following:<br>
  Choose appropriate techniques for modeling text. <br>
  Experiment with various classification models.<br>
  Think about dealing with imbalanced data.<br>
  F1 Scoring Metric<br>
 <br>
 <b>Detailed Description:</b><br>
 Develop predictive models that can determine, given a medical abstract, which of 5 classes it falls in.